MattHoldsworth/CAB302-PracTwo/README.md

 ## Exercise 2: Documenting your footy score class

 Use the Javadoc tool to generate a Hyper-Text Markup Language file that describes your `FootyScore` class.
+The Javadoc tool is found via `Project->Generate Javadoc` in the Eclipse menu.
 Ensure that the purpose of the class, its methods, and their parameters are all clearly described in the HTML documentation by including appropriate comments and annotations in the Java source code.
 (Enclosed with these instructions we've included an example showing what the result should look like.
 To see it, open the relevant [`index.html`](FootyAPI/index.html) file in your favourite HTML browser.)

 * * *